The Bottom Line.

 It took a few years for the world to become familiar with the Belt and Road Initiative.
 But I suspect that it will not take as long for the world to be impressed by the Greater Bay Area as it witnesses the area’s transformation into a vibrant, prosperous, and green world-class city cluster.
 Hong Kong and other cities have been granted a life-changing and golden opportunity that must be grabbed with both hands.

-[ This insight submitted by the author was originally published as an article on China Watch, a think tank powered by China Daily.]
+Note: This insight submitted by the author was originally published as an article on China Watch, a think tank powered by China Daily.

 Daniël de Blocq van Scheltinga | China Expert Contributor, Polarwide Managing Director.

 Daniël de Blocq van Scheltinga is the Founder and Managing Partner of Polarwide, a Hong Kong-based corporate advisory firm specializing in cross-border corporate strategy and the execution thereof.
 Polarwide has built op over a decade of experience acting as the liaison between Asia and Europe, advising senior decision makers in both private and public sectors, most notably with regard to their strategy and in cross-border mergers and acquisitions.

 As an example, Polarwide was mandated by one of China’s largest State Owned Enterprises, ChemChina, to establish their Finance Company, whereby Van Scheltinga became the first foreigner ever approved by the Chinese authorities to be the CEO of an SOE Finance Company, assisting in developing and executing the Group’s outbound investment strategy.

 Disclaimer: The views expressed are those of their author(s) only and do not reflect those of The Asia-Pacific Circle or of its editors unless otherwise stated.